oomph-lib/oomph-lib/README.md

 ### Selective testing
-Developers regularly have to test if their latest changes to the library have broken specific driver driver codes.
-There are various mechanisms to identify potentially affected driver codes and to run the self-tests only on these.
+Developers often wish to test if their latest changes to the library have broken specific driver driver codes.
+There are various mechanisms to identify potentially affected codes and to run the self-tests only on these:

 #### Filtering by TEST_NAME
 If you inspect the `CMakeLists.txt` files in the demo_driver directories you'll notice that each executable is associated with a `TEST_NAME`, specified in the `oomph_add_test(...)` function.
-The test name usually mirrors the name of the directory containing the driver code relative to he demo_drivers directory.
+The test name usually mirrors the name of the directory containing the driver code (relative to he demo_drivers directory).
 For example, in `demo_drivers/poisson/one_d_poisson/CMakeLists.txt` you will see the following:

 ```cmake
 oomph_add_test(